GoogleCloudPlatform/cluster-toolkit/modules/README.md

 > directory, otherwise the path would need to be updated to point at the correct
 > directory.

-#### Github Modules
+#### GitHub Modules

-GitHub modules point to a module in GitHub.
-To use a GitHub module, set the source to a path starting with `github.com` (over HTTPS) or `git@github.com` (over SSH).
-For instance, the following module definitions are sourcing the vpc module by pointing at the HPC Toolkit github repository:
+To use a Terraform module available on GitHub, set the source to a path starting with `github.com` (over HTTPS) or `git@github.com` (over SSH).
+For instance, the following module definitions are sourcing the vpc module by pointing at the HPC Toolkit GitHub repository:

 Get module from GitHub over SSH: